How to relieve neck and shoulder pain

-Neck and shoulder pain relief usually becomes necessary because of a soft tissue injury, such as a strained muscle caused by sleeping with your head in an awkward position, or a ligament sprained during a sudden fall.
+Neck and shoulder pain relief usually becomes necessary after a soft tissue injury, such as a strained muscle caused by sleeping with your head in an awkward position or a ligament sprained during a sudden fall.
 These instances of neck and shoulder pain are mild and common, as many people experience these types of injuries at some point in their lives.

 - Physical therapy

 - Pain medication

 - Cortisone injections

 - Low-impact exercises

 - Lifestyle changes

 Sometimes, surgery is the only option for long-term neck and shoulder pain relief.
 Typically, surgery is saved as a last-resort treatment when all conservative methods have been exhausted.

 Minimally invasive surgery for neck and shoulder pain